 Add to that the fact that it's free and can be done anywhere and at anytime.

-And there are not many forms of exercise you can say that about!
+Then there are not many forms of exercise that can match up to it for enjoyment!

-And it can also be great for reducing your lower back pain.
+But did you know that walking can also be great for reducing your lower back pain?

-Why Is Walking Good For People With Back Pain?
+The Benefits Of Walking For People With Back Pain

 Alongside the regular health benefits of walking, studies have found that it's great for people with back pain too.

-As walking regularly and to a moderate intensity has been shown to reduce pain, and be a safe, effective and beneficial activity for people with chronic lower back pain.
+As walking regularly and to a moderate intensity has been shown to reduce pain, and be a safe and beneficial activity for people with chronic lower back pain.

 But why is this?

-Well as I mentioned previously walking will help you to improve not only physically but mentally too.
+Well, as I mentioned in the intro, walking will help you to improve not only physically but mentally too.

-And you need to be healthy in both of these areas to be able to manage chronic lower back pain.
+And you need to be healthy in both of these areas to be able to manage and get rid of persistent back pain.

 So physically it's great because: